noah-marcus/noahmarcus-slcsp/README.md

 sudo apt-get install python3.8
 ```

-While not necessary, you may want to create a virtual enviroment for this project to enusre there is no accidental conflict with other Python projects on your machine.
+While not necessary, you may want to create a virtual enviroment for this project to enusre there are no accidental conflicts with other Python projects on your machine.
 Instructions are provided below for this optional step:

 ```
 # Navigate to project directory